navid-ahrary/AZ-104/az-204/08-acr.md

 - Privileged containers: Azure Container Apps can't run privileged containers.
 If your program attempts to run a process that requires root access, the application inside the container experiences a runtime error.
 - Operating system: Linux-based (linux/amd64) container images are required.

-### Implement authentication and authorization in Azure Container Apps:
+### Implement authentication and authorization in Azure Container Apps

 This feature should only be used with HTTPS.
 Ensure allowInsecure is disabled on your container app's ingress configuration.
 You can configure your container app for authentication with or without restricting access to your site content and APIs.